domainmod/domainmod/README.md

 6. Once the installation has completed you should delete the /installer/ folder.

-7. If you have any problems during installation, please see the Support section below.
+7. If you have any problems during installation please see the Support section below.

 # Usage